Launch Special14 days of Enterprise free with every signup.

 • Planning changes — generating the new title with Gemini, computing item-specifics deltas, calculating the new price.

-• Updating listing title — pushing the rotated title.
+• Updating listing title — pushing the rotated title (when the Title checkbox is on).

-• Updating item specifics — adding any newly-required fields.
+• Updating item specifics — adding any newly-required fields (when the Item specifics checkbox is on).

-• Adjusting price — applying the configured drop with a before/after value.
+• Adjusting price — applying the drop with a before/after value (when the Price checkbox is on).

 • Saving — recording the refresh in your audit history.